Australia is burning: Everything we know, how you can help and where to donate

 The crisis in real time

-Social media is awash with harrowing images from the firefront, showing communities huddling by the beach as orange, dusty skies obscure the horizon.
-The Sydney Harbour Bridge and the Opera House have disappeared beneath a grey haze multiple times in the last two months.
+Social media is awash with harrowing images from the fire front, showing communities huddling by the beach as orange, dusty skies obscure the horizon.
+The Sydney Harbour Bridge and the Opera House have disappeared beneath a gray haze multiple times in the last two months.

 On Dec.
 31, a crew from NSW Fire and Rescue station 509 were caught inside their fire truck, south of the township of Nowra, as a fire front descended on the vehicle.
 Footage from the incident rapidly spread across the web.